Community-Engaged Learning

 • Utilizing an online platform, called the Bonner Learning Community (a Mighty Networks site), where faculty, administrators, and others can share resources, ideas, models, analysis, and more with the staff and faculty principle investigators (PIs) and leaders for each campus.

-• Within the Bonner Learning Community, we have also authored and shared web-based curriculum to support both in-person and remote community-engaged learning.
-Our web-based courses and resources include:
+• Within the Bonner Wiki and Bonner Learning Community, we have also authored and shared web-based curriculum to support both in-person and remote community-engaged learning.
+On the Wiki, you can find twelve literature-rich instructional guides, designed especially for faculty (or students as colleague roles) to understand and implement community-engaged learning pedagogies and projects in their own courses and programs.

 • Community-Engaged Learning in Higher Education